FedericoPecora/coordination_oru/README.md

 # coordination_oru
 This package provides an online coordination method for multiple robots.
 It is based on the Meta-CSP Framework library available at <a href="http://metacsp.org">metacsp.org</a>.
+This package includes a basic 2D robot simulation, and does not require ROS or ROSJava.
+A plugin that enables the use of this package with the <a href="https://github.com/OrebroUniversity/navigation_oru-release">navigation_oru</a> package will be provided in the near future.

 ## Overview
 The coordination method is based on the trajectory envelope representation provided by the Meta-CSP framework.
 A trajecotry envelope is a set of spatio-temporal constraints on a robot's trajectory.
 A trajecotry envelope spans over a path, which is itself a sequence of path poses ```<p1, ... pn>```.
 The method works as follows: